jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 **Deliverable:** Take screenshots of all succesful install of software.
 Create a folder called Chapter-04 in your itmo-556 folder in your private Github repo.
 Create a file called ```Readme.md``` and create an H3 header for each item and place a screenshot of the result below it.

-#### Fedora Software

-You will install assorted softwares using the Gnome Software application in Fedora.
+You will install assorted softwares using the Gnome Software application in Fedora 28.
 The list of software is as follows: For the __deliverable__ take a screenshot of each application successful install.

 1) Inkscape
 1) Audacity